tofetpuzo/MERN/project 3/project3.md

 The next step is to create a model; usually the heart of JavaScript which is used to make the Todo app interactive.

- ## Configuring MongoDB
+ ### Creating a Schema and a model
  ___
 After which I install mongoose using the command:

 `:~ $ npm install mongoose`

+The mongoose allows working with node.js.

 The next step is to create a directory called models, and create a file called todo.js.
 I used this line of code to execute these aforementioned steps.

 `:~ $ mkdir models && cd models && touch todo.js`

 After which i did edited the api.js which now contains the router information such as get, delete and post.

+ ## Configuring MongoDB
+ ___